c-hive/js-boilerplate/README.md

 # JavaScript Boilerplate

-#### A boilerplate that sets the grounds for any kind of JS development.
+#### A boilerplate that sets the ground for any kind of JS development.
 More generic things, less specific things.

 It has
 - formatting